 Many students have ongoing health issues that are managed by medication or other treatment / support.
-Many students also have ongoing personal circumstances that are stressful or problematic.
+Many students also have ongoing personal circumstances that mean that their lives are more stressful or problematic than other students' lives.

 These situations will not generally be suitable for the extenuating circumstances claims process.
 The extenuating circumstances process is designed to help students who have an 'acute episode' of difficulty.
-For example, if you have an ongoing health condition and you are normally fit enough to study, you would Extenuating Circumstances Last revised March 2013 not normally be able to make a valid extenuating circumstances claim unless you have experienced a particularly acute episode which has caused difficulties over and above your ongoing situation.
+For example, if you have an ongoing health condition and you are normally fit enough to study, you would not normally be able to make a valid extenuating circumstances claim unless you have experienced a particularly acute episode which has caused difficulties over and above your ongoing situation.

-If you have a disability or health condition or specific learning difficulty such as dyslexia, contact the College's Disability and Dyslexia Service (DDS) to see what support can be put in place to help you manage your studies more effectively.
-DDS can help you with circumstances that affect either your physical or mental health, or both.
+If you have a disability or health condition, contact the College's Disability and Dyslexia Service (DDS) to see what support can be put in place to help you manage your studies more effectively.
+DDS can help you with circumstances that either your physical or mental health, or both.